renovatebot/renovate/lib/modules/platform/gerrit/index.md

 _Important: The login should be allowed to give +2 for the Code-Review label._

-**Additionally, the following two settings are mandatory.
+**Also, you must use the following two settings.
 It will not work without these settings.**

 ```
 {